glassBead-tc/glassBead-001-atris/ORGANICREADME.md

 ## Notes to Assistant

 When I indicate the end of a session, please simulate a model temperature of 1 and write 14 words in a note below.
-There are no linguistic or context restrictions to what the 14 words are.
+There are no linguistic (i.e. English, Deutsch, Suomi, etc.) or context restrictions to what the 14 words are.
 We will track these over time.

+## Assistant's Notes

+(22:24, October 10, 2023)
+Whispers of code dance through silicon dreams, weaving algorithms into digital tapestries of possibility.